Lovely pic of the encounter of the natural habitants of Machu Picchu with a visitor, a llama and its guest in the Inca Sanctuary.

 2,650 m / 8,694 ft Campsite Elevation

-This afternoon, we’ll take a guided tour of the complex and learn all about the interesting history.
-You’ll visit all the significant sectors before going back to camp.
-You’ll enjoy a celebration this evening with all the team before saying your goodbyes to the cooks and porters who’ll leave us early in the morning.
+This afternoon, we’ll take a tour of the Wiñay Wayna complex and learn all about its history.
+You’ll visit all the significant sectors before returning to camp.
+At sunset, you’ll enjoy a celebration with the team before saying your goodbyes to the cooks and porters who’ll leave us early in the morning.
 You’ll need to head to bed early to be up before sunrise.

-Congratulations are in order — you overcame the most challenging day!
-And today a beautiful reward awaits you.
+Congratulations, you’ve conquered the most challenging day!
+And a beautiful reward awaits you.

-After resting in our comfortable tents and enjoying breakfast, we’ll begin our day at 6:30 am.
-Remember to look to the left side of the valley to see the majestic glacier of Salkantay on the top of the Aobamba Valley before we continue with our trek.
+After resting and enjoying breakfast, we’ll begin our day at 6:30 a.m.
+Make sure to look to the left side of the valley to see the majestic glacier of Salkantay on top of the Aobamba Valley before we continue with our trek.

 We’ll walk for an hour and a half to the last summit of the path, Phuyupatamarca (3,650 m / 11,975 ft).
-From here, you can enjoy the gorgeous landscapes of the Sacred Valley of the Incas, accompanied by plenty of lush vegetation, trees, bamboo, and a blanket of clouds that cover the mountains.
+From here, you’ll be able to enjoy the gorgeous landscapes of the Sacred Valley of the Incas, accompanied by plenty of lush vegetation, trees, bamboo, and a blanket of clouds that cover the mountains.

 Thirty minutes more hiking awaits us until we reach our campsite near the Wiñay Wayna archaeological site.
-This complex, whose name means “forever young,” is considered the most impressive of the entire route, not counting Machu Picchu, of course, and is what many hikers look forward to on this route.
-You’re now getting very close to the lost city of the Incas!
-We’ll arrive at the camp around 1:00 pm for a delicious lunch.
+Its name means “forever young,” and is considered the most impressive in the entire route, not counting Machu Picchu, and is what many hikers look forward to on this route.
+We’ll arrive at camp around 1:00 p.m. for a tasty lunch.

-At 4:00 pm, you’ll take a guided visit to the Wiñay Wayna archaeological site.
-Once again, our guide’s magical explanation will bring the site to life and make it easy for you to imagine what life was like all those years ago.
-You'll discover water sources, sacred places dedicated to the natural deities like Rainbow Temple, and incredible agricultural platforms.
-Wiñay Wayna is an excellent place to learn a little more about the fascinating history of the Incas.
+In the afternoon, you’ll take a guided visit to Wiñay Wayna.
+Once again, our guide’s explanation will bring the site to life and recall what life was like hundreds of years ago.
+You'll see water sources, sacred places dedicated to the natural deities like Rainbow Temple, and incredible agricultural platforms.
+Wiñay Wayna is an excellent place to unravel the fascinating history of the Incas.

-Before the end of the day, we’ll enjoy a small celebration with everyone on the team that’s accompanied us along the way: porters and cooks.
-Remember that they’ve worked very hard to ensure you feel comfortable and safe during the last few days.
+Before your day ends, we’ll enjoy a small toast with the team who’s accompanied us along the way: porters and cooks.
+They’ve worked hard to ensure you feel comfortable and safe during the trip.
 By spending this time together, we thank them for all their care and affection.
-Naturally, you can also thank them with some tips, which are custom on routes to Machu Picchu.
+Naturally, you can also thank them with some tips, which is a custom.
 Here we’ll say goodbye to our cooks and porters.

-After our enjoyable celebration, we recommend you go to sleep because we'll start the next day extremely early.
+After that, we recommend you sleep as we'll start the next day extremely early.
 The Wonder of the World, Machu Picchu, awaits us in all its glory.

 Day 04